DeForest Kelley: Early roles

 Kelley's acting career began with the feature film Fear in the Night in 1947.
 The low-budget movie was a hit, bringing him to the attention of a national audience and giving Kelley reason to believe he would soon become a star.
 His next role, in Variety Girl, established him as a leading actor and resulted in the founding of his first fan club.
 Kelley did not become a leading man, however, and his wife Carolyn and he decided to move to New York City.
 He found work on stage and on live television, but after three years in New York, the Kelleys returned to Hollywood.

 In California, he received a role in an installment of You Are There, anchored by Walter Cronkite.
 He played ranch owner Bob Kitteridge in the 1949 episode "Legion of Old Timers" of the television series The Lone Ranger.
 This led to an appearance in Gunfight at the O.K.
-Corral as Morgan Earp (brother to Burt Lancaster's Wyatt Earp).
-This role led to three movie offers, including Warlock with Henry Fonda and Anthony Quinn.
+Corral as Morgan Earp (brother to Burt Lancaster's Wyatt Earp), which in turn led to three movie offers, including Warlock with Henry Fonda and Anthony Quinn.

 DeForest Kelley appeared in three episodes of the television series Science Fiction Theatre.
 In 1957, he had a small role as a Southern officer in Raintree County, a Civil War film directed by Edward Dmytryk, alongside Elizabeth Taylor, Montgomery Clift, and Lee Marvin.
 He also appeared in leading roles as a U.S. Navy submarine captain in the World War II-set television series, The Silent Service.
 He appeared in season one, episode five, "The Spearfish Delivers", as Commander Dempsey, and in the first episode of season two, "The Archerfish Spits Straight", as Lieutenant Commander Enright.
 His future Star Trek co-star Leonard Nimoy also appeared in two different episodes of the series around the same time.

 Kelley appeared three times in various portrayals of the gunfight at the O.K.
 Corral; the first was in 1955, as Ike Clanton in the television series You Are There.
-Two years later, in the 1957 film of that name, he played Morgan Earp.
+Two years later, in the 1957 film Gunfight at the O.K.
+Corral, he played Morgan Earp.
 His third appearance was in a third-season Star Trek episode (broadcast originally on October 25, 1968), titled "Spectre of the Gun", this time portraying Tom McLaury.